 This gave the eggs a little bit of luster.

 And that’s it!
-They will keep for the usual time you can display hard boiled eggs (maybe about a week.)
+These speckled milk-painted eggs will keep for the usual time you can display hard-boiled eggs (maybe about a week.)
 I will note that these are for decorative use only.
-While milk paint is non-toxic and Hemp Oil is food safe, I wouldn’t suggest eating eggs painted in milk paint!
+While milk paint is non-toxic and Hemp Oil is food safe, I wouldn’t suggest eating eggs milk-painted eggs!
 You could always blow out the eggs first or use this technique on wooden, paper, or ceramic eggs if you want them to last longer or you don’t want to waste the egg.

 In case you missed it, you can find the Indigo Pysanky Egg tutorial HERE…

 And here are some old-school Miss Mustard Seed tutorials and spring/Easter ideas that might be fun to dust off and try…

 My boys are now officially on spring break, so I’m going to enjoy sleeping in a bit, doing some fun things with the family, and getting some projects done around the house.
 Let me know if you give this speckled milk-painted egg tutorial a try!